 Who Should Get a High-Yield Savings Account?

-Anyone looking to open a rainy day fund that provides a higher-than-average interest rate and high liquidity should consider a high-yield savings account.
-However, the same can be said about the best money market accounts.
+Anyone looking to open a rainy day or emergency fund that provides a higher-than-average interest rate and high liquidity should consider a high-yield savings account.
+A high-yield savings account can be a good fit for anyone that is looking to save money without risking it or not having any access to those funds.
+You can earn money with a savings account, conservatively, while maintaining the liquidity you may need.

-But if you’re comfortable with locking up your money for a set period of time in exchange for an even higher interest rate, definitely consider certificate of deposit (CD) accounts with the best CD rates.
+- Certificates of deposit (CD): If you’re comfortable with locking up your money for a set period of time in exchange for an even higher interest rate, you can consider certificate of deposit account with the best CD rates.
+These accounts can provide better rates than most savings accounts but your money is typically locked up for a specific period of time.

 Most financial institutions that run physical branches offer dismal interest rates on their savings accounts.
-American Express is not one of them.
-The American Express Personal Savings account generates an APY of 1.90%.
-That rate demolishes the national average.
+American Express doesn’t fit into either category, as it boasts a 4.30% APY (effective as of 9/27/23).
+In recent years, the American Express® High Yield Savings Account has offered APYs between 0.40% and 4.30%.
+These rates demolish the national average.
 Plus, Amex compounds interest daily and pays it monthly.
-The bank has no monthly fees or minimum balance requirements.
+While the bank has no monthly fees, you do need a minimum of $1 to earn an APY.
 And you can open an account with an amount of your choice.

 Barclays Online Savings Account